Reviewed by: Fibe Research Team

 In some cases, you may need to share your password for opening the PDF with the lender.
 However, if the lender or loan app you are using is registered with the RBI and has other safety protocols in place, it is safe for you to do so.

-When sharing your bank details or bank statements, you should be cautious of the method of communication.
-Using an encrypted platform is most important, especially for the digital loan application process.
+When sharing your bank details or bank statements, you should be cautious of a few things:

 At Fibe, we never auto-save your information or passwords.
 We encrypt your data and use a PCI DSS App-based journey to ensure your data is safe and secure.
 Fibe is also ISO/IEC 27001 certified.